We couldn’t agree more that when children reach the age of 4, they will start asking awkward questions about SEX.

 For Ages 7 – 10:

-Let´s make our children’s learning experiences amazingly fun and informative.
+Let´s make our children’s sex education experiences amazingly fun and informative.
 If your kid is not yet mentally and emotionally ready to understand how the reproductive system works through actual pictures.
 Then, this book has a gentler presentation.

 Having a menstrual period for the first time is daunting for many young girls…..and their parents.
 This book serves as a simpler guide with the wholistic approach, as young girls go through the difficult times of hormonal changes.